-In her role as the inaugural Rector of Saga College, Professor Weiss strives to encourage and develop a sense of community and college identity among the students, faculty and staff who live, study, and work in Saga Residential College.
+In her role as the inaugural Rector of Saga College, Assoc Prof Weiss strives to encourage and develop a sense of community and college identity among the students, faculty and staff who live, study, and work in Saga Residential College.

-Professor Weiss addresses issues of postcoloniality, hybridity, gender, world religions, southeast asian performance, and aesthetics in her writing and teaching.
-Professor Weiss’s book, Listening to an Earlier Java: Aesthetics, Gender, and the Music of Wayang in Central Java was published in 2006 by KITLV Press in Leiden, Netherlands.
+Assoc Prof Weiss addresses issues of postcoloniality, hybridity, gender, world religions, southeast asian performance, and aesthetics in her writing and teaching.
+Assoc Prof Weiss’s book, Listening to an Earlier Java: Aesthetics, Gender, and the Music of Wayang in Central Java was published in 2006 by KITLV Press in Leiden, Netherlands.
 Based on fieldwork over several years in Central Java, this book explores the impact of postcolonial intellectual ideas and gender philosophies on the reception and development of Javanese traditional wayang performance in the twentieth century.
-Professor Weiss is currently finishing her second book entitled Ritual Soundings: Weddings, Women Performers, and World Religions.
+Assoc Prof Weiss is publishing a new book entitled, Ritual Soundings: Weddings, Women Performers, and World Religions (University of Illinois Press, anticipated date: 2018).
 In this work, she adopts a meta-ethnographic approach to examine women’s use of performance in extraordinary, religiously sanctioned contexts to voice their opinions, effect change, and assert control over their own destinies while simultaneously localising the practice of world religions.
-Weiss’s comparative approach reveals similarities in women’s practices that suggest world religions may share more than is commonly acknowledged.
+Assoc Prof Weiss’s comparative approach reveals similarities in women’s practices that suggest world religions may share more than is commonly acknowledged.

-Some of Professor Weiss’s teaching springs from her keen research interest in the interpretation of cultural encounter through the discourse of hybridity theories.
+Some of Assoc Prof Weiss’s teaching springs from her keen research interest in the interpretation of cultural encounter through the discourse of hybridity theories.
 She has examined the international presentation of Sulawesi’s epic in I La Galigo by Robert Wilson and Rahayu Supanggah (2008) and Bali’s Sanggar Çudamani’s Odalan Bali (2013) as well as the role of listener expectation on the reception of world musics.
-Other areas of research include projects on Indonesian novelist Armijn Pane and the uses of kroncong in Indonesian nationalist discourse and the interdependent development of Singaporean identity and cultural performance over the course of the twentieth century.
+Other areas of research include projects on Indonesian novelist Armijn Pane and the uses of kroncong in Indonesian nationalist discourse and an on-going fieldwork project examining interdependent development of Singaporean identity and cultural performance over the course of the twentieth and twenty-first centuries.

-(in press) “Last time, in the Kampong, Chinese Wayang, Malay Bangsawan and Kroncong, all in one place:” Nostalgia, Memory, and History in Discourse on Singapore Performance.
-Out of Bounds, edited by Ingrid Monson and Richard Wolf.
-Harvard University Press. (in press).
+2018 “Last time, in the Kampong, Chinese Wayang, Malay Bangsawan and Kroncong, all in one place:” Nostalgia, Memory, and History in Discourse on Singaporean Performance.
+Out of Bounds: Ethnography, History, Music, edited by Ingrid Monson, Carol J. Oja and Richard K. Wolf.
+Cambridge: Harvard University Press.

-(in press) Transcending Boundaries: Javanese Wayang Kulit Without the Shadows.
+2016 Transcending Boundaries: Javanese Wayang Kulit Without the Shadows.
 Resounding Transcendence: Transition in Music, Ritual, and Religion, edited by Philip Bohlman and Jeffers Englhardt.
-Oxford University Press. (in press).
+Oxford University Press, 43-63.

 2013 Perspectives on Balinese Authenticities: Sanggar Çudamani’s Odalan Bali.
 Performing Arts in Postmodern Bali – Changing Interpretations, Founding Traditions, edited by Kendra Stepputat.
 Graz Studies in Ethnomusicology.
 Institute of Ethnomusicology, University of Music and Performing Arts, Graz, Austria, 279-308.